cksource/ckeditor-cs-on-premises-infrastructure/aws/ecs/README.md

 ```

 Note:
 - The `image_version` property should be set to the version of CKEditor Collaboration Server On-Premises image that you want to run.
-3. CRefer to https://ckeditor.com/docs/cs/latest/onpremises/cs-onpremises/changelog.html for the list of currently available versions.
+By default, the module uses the CKEditor Collaboration Server On-Premises with the "latest" tag.
+If you are using this module for a production environment, it's strongly recommended to change the container image tag to a numeric representation of the version you want to use.
+Refer to https://ckeditor.com/docs/cs/latest/onpremises/cs-onpremises/changelog.html for the list of currently available versions.
 - The `license_key` property can be found in [CKEditor Ecosystem Dashboard](https://dashboard.ckeditor.com/) in your CKEditor Collaboration Server On-Premises subscription page.
 - The `docker_token` property can be found in the CKEditor Ecosystem Dashboard in your CKEditor Collaboration Server On-Premises subscription page in the *Download token* section.
 If you do not see any tokens, you can create them with the *Create new token* button.
 - The `environments_management_secret_key` property is your password, which is used to access the Collaboration Server On-Premises [management panel](https://ckeditor.com/docs/cs/latest/onpremises/cs-onpremises/management.html)